-1. Using the system terminal with root privileges, browse to the directory where the software is downloaded and enter the following commands to extract the management software package:
+1. Make sure you have installed the HighPoint driver.
+If not, please [refer](#) here to install.
+2. Using the system terminal with root privileges, browse to the directory where the software is downloaded and enter the following commands to extract the management software package: 'tar zxvf RAID_Manage_Linux_v3.x.x_x_x_x.tgz'

-'''

-tar zxvf RAID_Manage_Linux_v3.x.x.x_x_x_x.tgz

-'''